cancerDHC/ccdhmodel/CONTRIBUTING.md

   * Release branches
   * Hotfix branches
 * Naming convention of the branches
-  * Feature branches: You can name your branch anything except `master` and `develop`.
+  * Feature branches: You can name your branch anything except `main` and `develop`.
 You can add a short descriptor of the task, and/or an issue ID to the name of the branch.
   * Release branches: release-*
   * Hotfix branches: hotfix-*
 * It is recommended to use the [GitFlow Git extension](https://github.com/nvie/gitflow) to implement the gitflow branching model locally.